foundry-rs/book/src/config/static-analyzers.md

 slither .
 ```

-See the [slither wiki](https://github.com/crytic/slither/wiki/Usage) for more information.
+See the [Slither wiki](https://github.com/crytic/slither/wiki/Usage) for more information.

 In order to use a custom configuration, such as the sample `slither.config.json` mentioned above, the following command is used as mentioned in the [slither-wiki](https://github.com/crytic/slither/wiki/Usage#configuration-file).
 By default slither looks for the `slither.config.json` but you can define the path and any other `json` file of your choice: